AliMoradpour/My-first-Template/README.md

 # Test-site

-Hi this is my first landind page  i coded so i know It's not so good as Yours :)
+Hi this is my first landind page  i coded so i know It's not so as good as Yours :)

 It's  a simple landing page ///